seequent/properties/docs/index.rst

     import properties
     class CoffeeProfile(properties.HasProperties):
         import properties #hide
-        myName = properties.String('What should I call you?', required=True)
+        name = properties.String('What should I call you?', required=True)
         count = properties.Integer('number of coffees today')
-        enoughCoffee = properties.Bool('Have you had enough coffee today?', default=False)
+        haz_enough_coffee = properties.Bool('Have you had enough coffee today?', default=False)
-        caffeineChoice = properties.StringChoice('How do you take your caffeine?' , choices=['coffee', 'tea', 'latte', 'cappuccino', 'something fancy'])
+        caffeine_choice = properties.StringChoice('How do you take your caffeine?' , choices=['coffee', 'tea', 'latte', 'cappuccino', 'something fancy'])

-The :code:`CoffeeProfile` class has 4 properties, one of which is required (:code:`myName`).
+The :code:`CoffeeProfile` class has 4 properties, one of which is required (:code:`name`).
 All of them are documented!
 At a minimum, we need to instantiate the class with a name.

 .. exec::